API Definition

 a root object for different type of validators

-validate(parameter_name: str, validable_object: any)
+validate(parameter_name: str, validable_object: Any) None

 Validates and object against the validation parameters.